Selston

 The local five-a-side football pitch, on the site of the Leisure Centre, was opened by Nottingham Forest legends, Stuart Pearce and Colin Cooper.

-Since the year 2000 new housing estates have been built in Selston as more families requested to live in the area.
+Since2000 new housing estates have been built in Selston as more people have moved to the village.
 The last trace of the Holland Family, responsible for the building of Matthew Holland School in Selston, was removed when David Holland, great grandson of Matthew, sold his greengrocer's shop.
 It was demolished in 2005.
 The land surrounding was used to build a new housing estate.

 In 2006 the Matthew Holland School, having become a specialist school with Visual Arts status, changed its name to the Selston Arts and Community College, and then again a few years later to Selston High School, though remaining a comprehensive school.